Anti-collision Technologies for Unmanned Aerial Vehicles: Recent Advances and Future Trends: Future Trends

 \subsubsection{AI Chip Based Obstacle Sensing}

 The machine learning algorithms are widely applied in obstacle sensing.
-With the chip-level obstacle sensing, the speed and accuracy of machine learning based obstacle sensing can be further improved.
-The machine learning algorithms can be realized by CPU, GPU, FPGA and ASIC.
+With the chip-level obstacle sensing, the speed and accuracy of machine learning based obstacle sensing are further improved.
+The machine learning algorithms can be realized by central processing unit (CPU), graphics processing unit (GPU), field programmable gate array (FPGA) and application specific integrated circuit (ASIC).
 Generally, the FPGA has better performance/Watt compared with CPU and GPU \cite{M_FT_11, M_FT_12}, and CPU is more versatile.
-However, the high overhead suffered from the operating system (OS) will degraded the speed of computation \cite{M_FT_13}.
+However, the high overhead suffered from the operating system (OS) will degrade the speed of computation \cite{M_FT_13}.
 The GPU has high speed of computation.
 However, the power consumption is high.
 The FPGA and ASIC have low power consumption compared with CPU and GPU, which are suitable to be implemented in UAVs.
 However, the versatility of FPGA and ASIC is low.
-Besides, the ASIC is customized, which provides higher energy efficiency and speed of computation compared with FPGA, which has potential to be applied in small-size UAVs.
+Besides, the ASIC is customized, providing higher energy efficiency and speed of computation compared with FPGA, which has potential to be applied in small-size UAVs.

-In \cite{M_FT_14}, the UAV is installed with an AI chip, whose structure is like the nervous system of fruit fly.
-And \cite{M_FT_14} proves that the UAV can avoid obstacles with relatively low energy consumption.
-In \cite{M_FT_15}, with NVIDIA Jetson TX2 implemented in UAV, the data of six 4K cameras can be processed for obstacle sensing.
+In \cite{M_FT_14}, the UAV is installed with the AI chip, whose structure is like the nervous system of fruit fly.
+And \cite{M_FT_14} verified that the UAV can avoid obstacles with relatively low energy consumption.
+In \cite{M_FT_15}, with NVIDIA Jetson TX2 implemented in UAV, the data of six 4K cameras is processed for obstacle sensing.
 A chip named “Navion” is developed in \cite{M_FT_16} for UAV, with tiny energy consumption, the chip can process 171 frames per second for positioning.
 Overall, for the small UAVs, the ASIC or FPGA is an optimal choice.
 However, for the large UAVs, the GPU can be applied.
 In academia and industry, the implementation of AI chip on UAVs for obstacle sensing has attracted wide attention to enhance the capability of obstacle sensing for UAVs.